Hale's Location Golf Course

-Nine, Wine and Dine - 9, Wine and Dine runs every Sunday afternoon from May through the end of October.
+Nine, Wine and Dine - 9, Wine and Dine runs every Sunday afternoon from Memorial through the end of October.
 Come and play 9 holes of golf with a shared cart, enjoy a fabulous dinner in Ledges Dining Room at the White Mountain Hotel selected from a special menu (includes soup or salad, entree and dessert), and glass of wine all for $49 per person, plus tax and gratuity!
 Tee times are available after 2:30 on Sundays.
 Tee times and dinner reservations are required in advance.
 You may call 356-7100 or 356-2140 to make your reservations.

 Hale’s Pro Shop: 603-356-2140